Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$

-Posterior values of the EWPO observables show very good agreement with the experimental data with all of them within 1 $\sigma$ as shown in Table~\ref{8WC-post}.
-Notable improvements among them are $M_W$ at -0.2$\sigma$, $A_b^{FB}$ at -0.19$\sigma$ and $A_l^{SLD}$ at 0.84$\sigma$. $\Delta_{CKM}$ however becomes worse as the pull with the EWPO fitted parameters increases its discrepancy to -2.7$\sigma$.
+Posterior values of the EWPO observables show very good agreement with the experimental data with all of them within $1\sigma$ as shown in Table~\ref{8WC-post}.
+Notable improvements among them are $M_W$ at $-0.2\sigma$, $A_b^{FB}$ at $-0.19\sigma$ and $A_l^{SLD}$ at 0.84$\sigma$. $\Delta_{CKM}$ however becomes worse as the pull with the EWPO fitted parameters increases its discrepancy to $-2.7\sigma$.

-Inclusion of the CKM anomaly ($\Delta_{CKM}$), along with EWPO, shifts the best-fit values of the WCs, constraining them better.
-The results of the fit can be read off from Table~\ref{tab:EWPO-CKM:8WC} and the 2-D marginalized distributions of the WCs are given in Figure~\ref{fig:8pplot} in green colour. $\Delta_{CKM}$ has the largest dependence on $C_{Hl_1}$, $C_{ll}$, $C_{Hl_3}$ and $C_{Hq_3}$ therefore there is significant change in the correlations involving these WCs. $C_{Hq_3}$ and $C_{ll}$ becomes highly correlated with a value of $-0.83$.
-As $\Delta_{CKM}$ depends only on left chiral operators, the correlation of their WCs to that of the right chiral ones decrease. $\Delta_{CKM}$ also introduce high correlation between the WCs corresponding to leptonic and quark operators, e.g., the correlation factor for $C_{Hq_3}$ with $C_{Hl_1}$ and $C_{Hl_3}$ now stands at 0.78$\sigma$ and -0.64$\sigma$ respectively.
+Inclusion of the CKM anomaly ($\Delta_{CKM}$ matched to SMEFT at 1-loop level), along with EWPO, shifts the best-fit values of the WCs, constraining them better.
+The results of the fit can be read off from Table~\ref{tab:EWPO-CKM:8WC} and the 2-D marginalized distributions of the WCs are given in Figure~\ref{fig:8pplot} in green colour. $\Delta_{CKM}$ has the largest dependence on $C_{Hl_1}$, $C_{ll}$, $C_{Hl_3}$ and $C_{Hq_3}$; therefore there is significant change in the correlations involving these WCs. $C_{Hq_3}$ and $C_{ll}$ become highly correlated with a value of $-0.83$.
+As $\Delta_{CKM}$ depends only on left chiral operators, the correlation of their WCs to that of the right chiral ones decrease. $\Delta_{CKM}$ also introduces a high correlation between the WCs corresponding to leptonic and quark operators, e.g., the correlation factor for $C_{Hq_3}$ with $C_{Hl_1}$ and $C_{Hl_3}$ now stands at 0.78$\sigma$ and $-0.64\sigma$ respectively.

-On the other hand, with the inclusion of $\Delta_{CKM}$, observable reduces its discrepancy to a mere -0.32$\sigma$.
+On the other hand, the inclusion of $\Delta_{CKM}$ in the fit observable reduces its discrepancy to a mere $-0.32\sigma$.
 However, discrepancy in $A_{c}^{FB}$, $A_{b}^{FB}$ and $A_l^{SLD}$ goes beyond 1$\sigma$.
 The other observables also show good agreement with the experimental observations.